intel/intel-extension-for-pytorch/examples/cpu/llm/inference/README.md

 ```

 Note:

 - You cannot use the ID of a quantized model on HuggingFace directly for benchmarking.
 Please download them and provide the local path.

-- By default, computation is done in INT8 for WOQ INT4 if `--lowp-mode` is not specified.
+- By default, computation is done in INT8 for WoQ INT4 if `--lowp-mode` is not specified.

 - For GPTQ with `desc_act=True`, INT8 computation is not available.
 You have to set `--lowp-mode BF16` explicitly.

 If the quantized INT4 checkpoint of the desired model is not available in HuggingFace Models,